 Wherever you are, you can sign on to our letters to the US Attorney’s office and land management agencies in the West Desert.

 If you live within Pima County and would like to support our campaign, please invite us to speak in front of your group or order a yard sign and display it proudly.
 If you live in southern Arizona more generally, consider writing an op-ed or letter to the editor and submitting it to an Arizona publication – we’ll happily provide you with media materials upon request.
-If you live outside Arizona, we invite you to donate to our legal defense fund and to get involved where you live with the struggle for immigrant justice.
+If you live outside Arizona, we invite you to donate to our legal defense fund (info below) and to get involved where you live with the struggle for immigrant justice.
 Also feel free to join our local mailing list to learn about upcoming campaign events in Arizona, our national newsletter that goes out about once a month or both!

 Please direct all inquiries to our campaign coordinator.